 If our information practices change, we will post the policy changes on the Website.
 If you are concerned about how your information is used, you should check back at the Website periodically.

-Upon written request, we provide users of the Resources and clients with access to the following information that we may maintain about them, subject to applicable law: their contact information (e.g., name, email and physical address, phone number) and a summary of other information (if any) that we may maintain about them.
-Upon written request, we offer users of the Resources and clients the ability to have inaccuracies corrected in such information, subject to applicable law.
+Upon written request, we provide, to the extent required by applicable law, users of the Resources and clients with access to information that we maintain about them.
+Upon written request, we offer, to the extent required by applicable law, users of the Resources and clients the ability to have inaccuracies corrected in such information.
 Such users and clients can request access or corrections to this information by contacting us in writing at the email or physical address on our Contact Us page.
 Such records are retained or discarded in accordance with our document retention policy as effective from time to time.

 The Resources are hosted in the United States of America and are intended for and directed to users of the Resources and clients in that country.
 If you are accessing the Resources from the European Union, Asia, or any other jurisdiction with laws or regulations governing personal data collection, use, and disclosure, which differ from United States laws, please be advised that through your use of the Resources, you are transferring your personal information to the United States of America and you consent to that transfer.